SeamusCullen/my-first-website/README.md

+# ABOUT THIS PROJECT

+This project is work in progress.
+Initialised as part of my course in Web & Software Development with Code Institute, certified and accredited by Edinburgh Napier University.

+Scheduled to graduate later in 2018.

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'
     |  |    |  || .-. ||  ||  |' .-. |`..'  |  |  ||  |  \  :|  `--,